 The original structure, built in 1902, housed the washing and dry cleaning equipment, presses, and hand finishing rooms in a vertically organized operation that moved laundry from the bottom of the building to the top.
-The garage, built in 1919, provided space for trucks as well as for stables, feed and wagons (due to frequent idling and exhaust, laundries were among the last to embrace motorized delivery).
+The garage, built in 1919, provided space for trucks as well as for stables, feed, and wagons.
 The 1924 addition housed newer machinery in a more modern, horizontally organized operation.

 The main building is three stories, steel-framed, with facades of limestone and red brick, in Italian Renaissance Revival style with Georgian Revival windows and detailing (Thomas Francis, Jr., architect).
 Of particular note are the corbelled smokestack and the large molded brick sign in the frieze.
 The garage is two stories, concrete-framed with large multi-light industrial windows and red brick facade; the utilitarian addition is similar (both A.B.
 Mullett & Company, architect).

 Within Mount Vernon Square Historic District